sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

     <!-- border; size:540px --> ![Run job](./run-job.png)

-3. Verify that a new tile appears in the Builds view.
-This tile should be marked as running.
+3. Verify that a new tile appears in the **Builds** view.
+This tile is marked as running.

     <!-- border; size:540px --> ![Build running](./build-running.png)